taterer/rxjs-debugger/README.md

 const subscription = observable
 .pipe(
-  tag({ name: 'Example', color: 'gold', icon: 'star' }) )
+  tag('Example')
+)
 .subscribe();
 ```

 ![](https://github.com/taterer/rxjs-debugger/blob/HEAD/src/public/rxjs-debugger-screenshot.png)

-## Icons
+## Customization
 RxJS Debugger uses material icons, and provides an enum with some of the options for easy reference.
+You can also specify a color to more easily track events in the console.
 ```
 import { tag, Icon } from "@taterer/rxjs-debugger";